Assessment and Thresholds Guidance

 - To set out the key principles for service provision to children, young people and families

 - To know what action to take if they are worried about a child’s welfare or safety

 - To understand what will happen if a child is referred to children’s social care

 - To outline the threshold between Early Help and Children’s Social Care, although in some circumstances both services will be involved.

 It does not cover every possible circumstance or situation so if you require more information or advice please speak to a more senior person in your organisation or contact the Access and Referral Hub on 0300 300 8585.

-This document reflects the guidance in Working Together to Safeguard Children (March 2015), which is the national framework setting out how services to safeguard and promote the welfare of children should operate and Keeping Children Safe in Education Keeping children safe in education
+This document reflects the guidance in Working Together to Safeguard Children (July 2018), which is the national framework setting out how services to safeguard and promote the welfare of children should operate and Keeping Children Safe in Education Keeping children safe in education.

 Section 11 of the Children Act 2004 places a duty on key persons and bodies to make arrangements in any local area to safeguard and promote the welfare of children and improve the outcomes for children.
 This covers a range of agencies which work with children, including children’s and adult social care, other local authority services, NHS organisations, police, probation service and youth offending teams.